pydata/xarray/doc/user-guide/duckarrays.rst

 This sparse object does not attempt to explicitly store every element in the array, only the non-zero elements.
 This approach is much more efficient for large arrays with only a few non-zero elements (such as tri-diagonal matrices).
-It does mean that in order to clearly see what is stored in our sparse array object we have to convert it back to a "dense" array using ``.todense``:

-.. ipython:: python

-    s.todense()
+Sparse array objects can be converted back to a "dense" numpy array by calling ``.todense``.

 Just like `numpy.ndarray` objects, `sparse.COO` arrays support indexing